 Margin debt is money that investors borrow in order to invest in stocks.
-As of April 30, 2022 (the latest data available), total US margin debt was $773 billion, which represents a decrease of $144 billion year-over-year.
+When investors are optimistic about the short term future of the stock market, they will borrow money and invest it in stocks.
+When they are pessimistic, they will repay those debts.
+As of September 30, 2023 (the latest data available), total US margin debt was $681 billion, which represents a decrease of $8 billion year-over-year.

-Since margin tends to increase as the size of the stock market grows, it's more useful to look at the margin in terms of the total market size.
-As a proportion of the size of the entire US stock market, total debt outstanding decreased by 0.34% over the last 12-months.
-This is 0.6 standard deviations below historical average, indicating that the stock market is currently Fairly Valued.
+Since margin tends to increase as the size of the stock market grows, it's more useful to look at the margin debt in terms of the total stock market value.
+Using that view, over the last 12 months total margin debt decreased by 0.02% of the value of the entire US stock market.
+That change is 0.18 standard deviations below the historic average, indicating that the stock market sentiment is currently Neutral about short term returns.

 This is summarized in the chart below.
-For additional context and analysis on this model, continue reading.
+For a step-by-step analysis of the model and how the chart was created, continue reading.

 Margin debt is the money that investors borrow in order to invest in stocks.
 This debt is usually collateralized by the stock investments themselves.
 When total margin debt increases, the overall level of risk in the stock market increases as well.
 Then, if the stock market falls, the value of the collateral behind margin loans falls, and so investors need to pay back the loan (a "margin call") by selling stocks, which itself drives the overall market lower.
 Because of this positive feedback loop, the higher overall market margin debt increases, the further and faster one could expect the market to fall during the next downturn.